ImnotEdMateo/usb/README.md

 ## Limitations

-- UBS is designed for small-scale use and does not include advanced features like user authentication.
+- USB is designed for small-scale use and does not include advanced features like user authentication.
 - Files are accessible via public routes; handle sensitive data with caution.

 ## TO DO